snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 ![Screenshot that shows Content tab where you can configure Query string and Properties](media/servicenow-knowledge-content-tab.png "Configure settings related to your content")

-**Query String**
+**Query string**

 With a ServiceNow query string, you can specify conditions for syncing articles.
 It's like a **Where** clause in a **SQL Select** statement.
 For example, you can choose to index only articles that are published and active.
 To learn about creating your own query string, see [Generate an encoded query string using a filter](https://docs.servicenow.com/bundle/vancouver-platform-user-interface/page/use/using-lists/task/t_GenEncodQueryStringFilter.html).

-**Manage Properties**
+**Manage properties**

-Here, you can add or remove available properties from your ServiceNow data source, assign a schema to the property (define whether a property is searchable, queryable, retrievable or refinable), change the semantic label and add an alias to the property.
+Here, you can add or remove available properties from your ServiceNow data source, assign a schema to the property (define whether a property is searchable, queryable, retrievable or refinable), change the semantic label, and add an alias to the property.
 Properties that are selected by default are listed below.

 |Source Property|Label|Description|Schema|
 |---|---|---|---|